zhentao-huang/shuttle/README.md

 Shuttle is an Android application.
 It's based on i-Jettty, zxing and net.sf.webdav-servlet.
 You can build it with Maven 3.0 and above, Android SDK level 8 and above.

+To build, type:
+ mvn clean package

+And you would find shuttleapp-1.0-aligned.apk in folder "shuttleapp/target"

 You may encounter build failure. i.e. aapt tool can't be found, just make a softlink to where it requests.
 The build environment is easy to be satisfied with a little modification. just trust me and yourself.